siberianfox/g2wiki/Digital-IO-(GPIO).md

 # Discussion of future changes (pending review)

 ## IO System Model
+### Layers
 Listed from lowest layer to highest:

-- **"io"** refers to the physical layer. it's further discussed as digital inputs (`di_`), analog inputs (`ai_`), and digital outputs (`do_`).
+- **IO** refers to the physical layer. it's further discussed as digital inputs (`di_`), analog inputs (`ai_`), and digital outputs (`do_`).
 There can also be various "non-pin" or virtual "signals" at the io level, such as a timer expiring or a communications operation to or from a remote device (e.g. a command to turn on a temperature controller sent over some serial bus).

-- **"function"** refers to the logical layer.
+- **Function** refers to the logical layer.
 Functions are things like Spindle On, Limit Hit, Feedhold, etc. Primitive functions such as `in`N, `out`N and `adc`N are also envisioned.

-- **"tool"** is in keeping with the Gcode definition of a tool - which is something that is moved around in XYZ at the "controlled point" (refer to the NIST spec for this definition).
+- **Tool** is in keeping with the Gcode definition of a tool - which is something that is moved around in XYZ at the "controlled point" (refer to the NIST spec for this definition).
 For our purposes a tool may be any of: an end mill in a spindle, an extruder, a laser, a heated wire, etc. Gcode supports numbering tools (T words), assigning attributes to tools (Tool tables), and changing tools (M6).
 Some functions operate on tools.
 For example set-temperature-and-wait can be applied to an extruder; set-spindle-speed cana be applied to a spindle and its associated cutter.

+### Access and Visibility
+The following is necessary to explain the various ways of sending IO commands under various circumstances.
+There are three "flavors" of accessing the system:

+1. **Configuration Access** - Configuration sets machine parameters to setup the system so it can process a job.
+Configuration always occurs outside of a job; i.e. outside of a Gcode run.
+Configuration is uses raw JSON commands (or text mode), and never uses Gcode commands.
+Configuration commands flow over the "control" channel.
+In the case of dual-port connection the control channel is actually a separate USB port.
+In other cases it's a logical channel as both control and data channels share the same physical interface.

+1. **Runtime or Job Access** - Jobs are the actual Gcode to be run, aka the "tape".
+The only things that should be on the tape (in the Gcode) are actual Gcode commands that are to be sequenced during the job.
+This is considered the "data" channel.
+The IO system uses active comments to wrap JSON in the Gcode (M100 and M101), so IO commands can be inserted into the tape.
+Raw JSON is never used in the data channel, and is rejected if found.

+1. **Runtime Commands** - Some commands are delivered during a job, but are not part of the tape.
+Examples are feedhold, limit switch hits, and other user or machine initiated events that may affect the running job.
+These are delivered over the control channel and are raw JSON.

-#### Discussion
+### Other Discussion
 - Instead of having a direct mapping between `di0` and `in0`, we would like to assign an arbitrary `di` to an arbitrary `in`.
   - For example, we could have several machines where `in0` is always valid and serves the same function, but on one machine it's attached to `di0` but on another it's attached to `di5`.
 For example, a front panel FEEDHOLD button
 - We would like to be able to assign an arbitrary IO to an arbitrary function